 The following may affect the interest rate:

 For all certificates, except those bid at 0% or issued and redeemed in June, the minimum interest you will get at the time of redemption will be 5%, even if the interest earned to date is less.

-If a certificate gets cancelled or reduced, the interest earned will be 8% per year, simple interest, or the rate of interest bid at the tax certificate sale, whichever is less, on the cancelled or reduced amount.
+If a certificate gets canceled or reduced, the interest earned will be 8% per year, simple interest, or the rate of interest bid at the tax certificate sale, whichever is less, on the canceled or reduced amount.

 Bankruptcy and other court rulings.

 Why would a certificate be canceled or reduced?

 A certificate could be canceled or reduced for various reasons such as to correct errors, omissions, or double assessments, or when ordered by a court.

 Are tax certificates transferable?

 Certificates can be transferred by completing an endorsement form and paying the applicable fees through the Tax Collector's office.